Zeppelin LZ 76: Operational history

 On 23 September 1916 a bombing raid was planned for London.
 That night, a Zeppelin group (LZ 72 [L 31], L 32, L 33 and L 34) set out to complete the mission.
 They succeeded in dropping 3200 kg of bombs on London and surrounding counties.
-On its first mission, anti-aircraft damaged LZ 76 its commander Kapitan-Leutnant Alois Bocker changed its course over Essex.
+On its first mission, anti-aircraft damaged the LZ 76, and its commander, Kapitan-Leutnant Alois Bocker, changed its course over Essex.
 It was here that the airship was attacked by 39 Home Defence Squadron night fighters from Hainault Farm.
 Alfred Brandon was flying a B.E.2e fighter when he attacked Zeppelin LZ 76, helping to bring the airship down in a field.
-Even after dropping guns and equipment, Bocker calculated that the ship would not make it safely across the North Sea, and he landed in Little Wigborough, Essex, the morning of 24 September 1916 with no fatalities.
+Even after dropping guns and equipment, Bocker calculated that the ship would not make it safely across the North Sea, and he landed in Little Wigborough, Essex, on the morning of 24 September 1916 with no fatalities.
 Right away, the crew set out to destroy the airship but were only partly successful in burning the hull.
 British engineers examined the skeleton and later used the plans as a basis for the construction of airships R33 and R34.